 What communications tools are you using today?

-We all use different communications tools – phones, email, faxes, texting and many more.
-But most organizations have not mapped out the communications tools they are using in a structured way.
-They do not have a picture of their current state.
+We all use different communications tools – video meeting platforms, social media, email, texting, asynchronous video, and many more.
+The problem, however, is that most organizations have not mapped out the communications tools they are using in a structured way.
+They do not have a concrete current state.

-But every organization has a current state, which I call their informal Corporate Communications Framework.
+But every organization has a current state, which we can dub their “informal Corporate Communications Framework”.
 By turning the informal CCF into a picture or diagram, you get a snapshot of your current state.
 Let’s look at how to do that.

 The Real Time and Iterative sets of communications tools become the two major categories for the Corporate Communications Framework.

 The Real Time category includes person-to-person communication and group calls or meetings, using applications such as Webex or Zoom.
 The Iterative category includes instant messaging (chat) and social/work spaces, such as project management applications like Microsoft Teams or virtual whiteboards like MURAL.
 Iterative communications are often asynchronous.